 The soft palate is important when breathing and swallowing.

-breathing, the palate moves forward and "opens" the nasal airway for air to pass
+- During nasal breathing, the palate moves forward and "opens" the nasal airway for air to pass into the lungs.

 - During swallowing, the palate moves backward and "closes" the nasal passages, thereby directing the food and liquid down the esophagus instead of into the back of the nose.